Maxwell–Stefan diffusion

 The equation assumes steady state, i.e., the neglect of time derivatives in the velocity.

 The basic assumption of the theory is that a deviation from equilibrium between the molecular friction and thermodynamic interactions leads to the diffusion flux.
 The molecular friction between two components is proportional to their difference in speed and their mole fractions.
 In the simplest case, the gradient of chemical potential is the driving force of diffusion.
 For complex systems, such as electrolytic solutions, and other drivers, such as a pressure gradient, the equation must be expanded to include additional terms for interactions.

 A major disadvantage of the Maxwell–Stefan theory is that the diffusion coefficients, with the exception of the diffusion of dilute gases, do not correspond to the Fick's diffusion coefficients and are therefore not tabulated.
 Only the diffusion coefficients for the binary and ternary case can be determined with reasonable effort.
+The Maxwell-Stefan diffusion coefficients can be, for example, estimated using the empirical Vignes correlation model or the physically-motivated entropy scaling.
 In a multicomponent system, a set of approximate formulas exist to predict the Maxwell–Stefan-diffusion coefficient.

 The Maxwell–Stefan theory is more comprehensive than the "classical" Fick's diffusion theory, as the former does not exclude the possibility of negative diffusion coefficients.
 It is possible to derive Fick's theory from the Maxwell–Stefan theory.